Configuring NP-View Desktop

 NP-View Desktop is a resource intensive application.
 For best performance, please ensure your system’s Power plan is set to High performance.

 If you have administrator access, you can enable Ultimate Performance by opening the command prompt as administrator and copy paste: powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61 and press enter.

 - Upon first login, NP-View Desktop will require you to create an administrator account.
 Fill in the required information and click the “Create the NP-View administrator account” button.
 The password can be as simple or as complex as the user desires but needs to be at least 8 characters.

 - Local authentication is for users who wish to add an additional layer of protection.
 With this, the user can use whatever e-mail address and password they choose.
 If the user logs out of the system, the user id and password will be required upon subsequent application launches.
 Otherwise, the session remains open and authentication is not required.

 - Read and accept the user agreement.

 - Next, you will need to enter your license key.
-The format of the license key for NP-View Gen II and NP-View Gen I are different.
-You can request to convert from one to the other by contacting email@example.com.
 Once input, click the “Add license key” button.

 - Select your preferences for checking for automatic updates (requires internet access) and participation in our voluntary improvement program.
-Both selections use a slider that is default to on.
-To deselect, click the button and it will slide the button to the left.
+Both selections use a slider that is default to off.
+To opt in, click the button and it will slide to the right.
 Click the save preferences button to complete.